patmejia/soil_data_research/README.md

         <li>Working with a team of developers to build a web application</li>
         <li>Experience in People Ops</li>
         <li>Enjoy preparing, growing and studying food plants </li>
-        <li>People Operations complete cycles and Total Compensations Analisus</li>
+        <li>People Operations complete cycles and Total Compensations Analisys</li>
         <li>JS, HTML, CSS, Python, SQL</li>
     </ul>
 </div>

-I am available for contract work or full-time employment.
+- I am available for contract work or full-time employment.
 I am also applying for environmental research graduate programs.

-This I am collaborating with a team [chromatic.systems](chromatic.systems)
+- I am collaborating with a team [chromatic.systems](chromatic.systems)

-Here is a link to this project's code
+- Here is a link to this project's [code](https://github.com/mejia-code/soil_data_research)

 The following post will explore a simple Machine Learning model.

+Thank you for reading!